 Broadcast captioning refers to the instant translation of the spoken word that is then encoded into a television signal or viewed on a monitor at a meeting or convention.
 Broadcast captioning makes video accessible and provides a time-to-text method to provide a substitute for the audio.

 The importance of broadcast captioning

 Approximately 466 million individuals worldwide have disabling hearing loss, and 34 million of these are children.
-These numbers are only expected to grow, with estimates of hearing loss expected to affect 900 million people by 2050, according to WHO.
+These numbers are only expected to grow, with estimates of hearing loss projected to affect 900 million people by 2050, according to WHO.

-Types of broadcast captioning
+Types of broadcast captions

 There are many broadcast captioning companies on the market to provide video closed captioning and television captions.
 However, the guidelines mentioned above and a providers’ ability to meet them can serve as the deciding factor.